Back to Blog

 All of the above optimizations work better — or worse — depending on the quality of your hosting environment.
 This is where most of the performance gap between a 1-second site and a 6-second site actually lives.

-Managed WordPress hosting — the kind that 37SOLUTIONS provides — handles several of these at the infrastructure level:
+Managed WordPress hosting handles several of these at the infrastructure level:

 When clients move to us from shared hosting, the before-and-after is rarely subtle.
-It's common to see LCP drop from 6 seconds to under 1.5, and PageSpeed scores jump 30–40 points, with no changes to the site content at all.
+LCP dropping from 6 seconds to under 1.5, and PageSpeed scores jumping 30–40 points, with no changes to the site content at all — that's a routine outcome from a hosting migration done right.

 How to check where you stand